 - salt and freshly ground black pepper

-- Wash and dry the asparagus.
+- Prep the asparagus.
+Wash and dry the asparagus.
 Then use your thumb to break the bottom tough ends off.
 A few inches from the bottom, it will naturally snap off where it should.
 Discard the tough portions, roughly chop the spears, and set aside.
 You should have 5 cups of asparagus.

-- Remove from the heat and use an immersion blender or standing blender to purée the soup until it's as smooth as possible.
+- Blend, season, serve.
+Remove from the heat and use an immersion blender or standing blender to purée the soup until it's as smooth as possible.
 (It will be relatively thick and creamy when it's done.)
 Pour it back into the pot (if you used the standing blender), add the vinegar, sugar, and season to taste with salt and pepper.
 (Here's How to Season to Taste.)
 Serve!

 Cooking On The Weekends is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.